-Further, none of the companies within the Janus Henderson Group will be liable for any special, indirect, incidental or consequential loss suffered by any person in connection with the use of this website.
+Further, Steps to Investing will be liable for any special, indirect, incidental or consequential loss suffered by any person in connection with the use of this website.

 Whilst we believe that the information contained on this website is accurate, we do not guarantee its accuracy or completeness and we disclaim all representations and warranties of any kind in respect of that information.
 Please conduct your own checks on any information obtained from this website before relying or acting upon it in any way.

 Who we are and how to get in touch

 If you have any queries or complaints regarding this website or these Terms and Conditions, please do contact us at email@example.com .

 This website is issued in the UK by Steps to Investing Limited (also referred to throughout these Terms and Conditions as ‘we’ or ‘us’).

 At Steps to Investing, maintaining your privacy is important to us and we take precautions to safeguard your information.
 After all your relationship with us is built on trust and our goal is to preserve that trust.
 This policy applies where we are acting as a data controller with respect to your information; in other words, where we determine the purpose and means of the processing of that information.
 This policy sets out the basis on which your information is collected, stored and used by us.